Reveal-Energy-Services/orchid-python-api/README-dev.md

 To create the development environment using `poetry`:

-- Clone the `PyhonApi` repository into a directory on your workstation.
+- Clone the `PythonApi` repository into a directory on your workstation.
 For convenience, we'll call that directory `/path/to/repo`.
 - Open a command prompt
 - Navigate to the `/path/to/repo`